boyang9602/ejs/README.md

 modified ejs.min.js to support a new feature

 ## tags
-Originally, t only supported these tags below:
+Originally, it only supported these tags below:
 `<%` 'Scriptlet' tag, for control-flow, no output
 `<%=` Outputs the value into the template (escaped)
 `<%#` Comment tag, no execution, no output